-On Windows 10, you can add multiple display languages and input languages or even change your default language to anything to suit your preferences.
-So if you like everything in English, but most of your tasks are in Hindi, this can be accomplished by installing two languages, and then use the Language bar to switch between them.
-As a matter of fact, you can also enable settings which allows you to change keyboard when using an app.
+On Windows 11/10, you can add multiple display languages and input languages or even change your default language to anything to suit your preferences.
+So if you like everything in English, but most of your tasks are in Hindi, this can be accomplished by installing two languages and then using the Language bar to switch between them.
+As a matter of fact, you can also enable settings that allow you to change the keyboard when using an app.

 Languages are also used for Handwriting, Text to Speech, Speech Recognition.
 What has changed with Windows 10 v1803 is that it’s now easy to figure out if the Language supports these features.
 Prior to this, you had to install the language, and then look inside to figure out which features were supported.

 How to find if a language supports features before installing it on Windows 11

 To find if a language supports features before installing it on Windows 11, follow these steps:

 - Click on the Language & region menu.

 - Select a language you want to install.

 - Find the features on the popup window.

 However, if you use Windows 10, you need to follow the following guide.